dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 - The study of adversarial examples is exciting because many of the most important problems remain open, both in terms of theory and in terms of applications.
-- On the theoretical side, no one yet knows whether defending against adversarial examples is a theoretically hopeless endeavor (like trying to find a universal machine learning algorithm) or if an optimal strategy would give the defender the upper ground (like in cryptography and differential privacy).
+- On the theoretical side, no one yet knows whether defending against adversarial examples is a theoretically hopeless endeavour (like trying to find a universal machine learning algorithm) or if an optimal strategy would give the defender the upper ground (like in cryptography and differential privacy).
 - On the applied side, no one has yet designed a truly powerful defense algorithm that can resist a wide variety of adversarial example attack algorithms.